ProfessorManhattan/ansible-androidstudio/CONTRIBUTING.md

 ## ➤ Updating Meta Files and Documentation

 Since we have hundreds of Ansible roles to maintain, the majority of the files inside each role are shared across all our Ansible projects.
 We synchronize these common files across all our repositories with various build tools.
 When you clone a new repository, the first command you should run is `bash .start.sh`.
-This will run the full build sequence and ensure everything is up-to-date.
-To synchronize the project at a later point in time, you should leverage the `task -l` command which will show you a list of available tasks.
+This will install missing software requirements, run the full update sequence, and ensure everything is up-to-date.
+To synchronize the project at a later point in time, you can run `task common:update` which runs most of the logic executed by running `bash .start.sh`.

 ### The `"blueprint" package.json` Field and `@appnest/readme`